emberjs/guides/source/localizable/models/customizing-serializers.md

 ```

-The `serialize` and `deserialize` keys support 3 options.
+The `serialize` and `deserialize` keys support 3 values:

-- `records` is used to signal that the entire record is expected
+* `records` is used to signal that the entire record is expected
-- `ids` is used to signal that only the id of the record is expected
+* `ids` is used to signal that only the id of the record is expected
-- false is used to signal that the record is not expected
+* `false` is used to signal that the record is not expected

 For example you may find that you want to read an embedded record when
 extracting a JSON payload but only include the relationship's id when